Léna Bühler: F1 Academy

+Bühler was runner-up in her only F1 Academy season (2023) for ART GP.

 On 2 February 2023, Bühler was confirmed to be the first driver to compete in the newly launched all-female F1 Academy series, racing for ART Grand Prix in 2023.
 She also joined the Sauber Academy.
-She finished the season as the vice-champion, with 2 wins and 13 podiums.
+She finished the season as the vice-champion, with two wins and 13 podiums.